When Should My Baby First See the Dentist?

 Building positive associations

-Children who visit the dentist before age 2 are significantly less likely to develop dental anxiety later in life.
+Research published in the journal Pediatric Dentistry shows that children who visit the dentist before age 2 are significantly less likely to develop dental anxiety later in life.
 The first visit is designed to be short, gentle, and fun — building trust that carries forward for years.

 Monitoring development